medioman22/Bidirectional_Interface/README.md

 Items that are not critical but should be handled eventually:
 * Implement control angle in PositionControl script
 * Implement more general data logger based on Interface
+* Use collision layers in CollisionChecker script (useful to ignore some collision, e.g. floor, other drones, ... )